California Beach Volleyball Association: Hall of Fame

 The CBVA Beach Volleyball Hall of Fame is a collaboration between CBVA and the Hermosa Beach Historical Society.
 To be eligible for the Hall of Fame, individuals must either be a top ranked volleyball player who has maintained a high degree of excellence and superior play over a significant period of time and demonstrated significant CBVA participation or someone who has devoted a major part of their life to the sport of beach volleyball and made positive and meaningful contributions.
 For players, five years must have passed since playing at their highest competitive level (for players).
-The Hall of Fame Committee develop a list of player nominees and selects at least one male and one female; no more than three players can be inducted each year.
+The Hall of Fame Committee develop a list of player nominees and selects at least one male and one female.